Kartaverse/Kartaverse-for-Houdini/docs/metashapepro.md

 ![PIP](Images/pip-site-package.png)

-4. Update the Houdini TOPS based "pythonscript" node.
-We need to add some Python code to the textfield to modify the "sys.path.insert()" entry.
-This will point Hython (Houdini Python) at the site-packages location where the Metashape Python module is installed.
+4. Customize the attribtuecreate node's "PYTHON_SITE_PACKAGES" variable to point at your local Python site-packages folder.
+This will point Hython (Houdini Python) at the site-packages location where the Python module is installed.
 The default 3rd party site-packages location used by the included .hip example is:

 ```bash
 C:\Python\Lib\site-packages